Markets in Malaga

 A giant weekly market – there are over 300 stalls – sell everything from clothes and household linen to fruit and sweets via bric-a-brac and cheap toys.
 In the warmer months, go early to escape the heat.

 Recinto Ferial.
 Take the 20 bus from Alameda (every 10-15 mins) and get off at the stop (2413, Recinto Ferial).

 Located just next to the bridge into El Palo, this small market has stalls selling bric-a-brac, clothes, fruit and vegetables, and flowers.
 Combine a visit with lunch at one of the great fish restaurants in El Palo.
 Read more about this part of Malaga.

 Some of the best artisans in the area sell their creations at handicraft markets in Malaga.
 Check out our monthly round-up of events in Malaga for specific details for each month of the following markets:

-La Plaza Merced Market
+Soho Market and La Merced Market

 Stock up on treats for your picnic at these organic markets held twice a month where local food producers from the Guadalhorce Valley to the north of Malaga city sell their organic wares such as fruit and vegetables, cheeses, honey and conserves, and bread and cakes.

 Paseo de Reding/ Cervantes – second Saturday of the month 10am – 2pm

 Parque de Huelin – fourth Saturday of the month 10am to 2pm

 Definitely a market in Malaga with a difference, this once a month event takes place at La Térmica cultural centre (check our What’s on in Malaga post for details).
 Known as Red Friday, this market offers a feast of retro items – phones, clothes, vinyls and antiques – as well as collectables such as stamps, coins, comics and Playmobile characters.